ryutaro-asada/partial-diff.nvim/README.md

   },
 ```

-Once you have the module installed, you can add the commands to your Neovim configuration file.

 ## Contributing

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.